 2. Contribution limits

-These are total amounts across all your traditional and Roth IRAs; you can't contribute the maximum amount to each account separately.
-Depending on your income, your contribution limits may be lower.
+You typically need earned income to contribute to an IRA.
+Depending on your taxable income, your contribution limits and the amount you'll be able to deduct may be lower.
 If you're married and your spouse earns low or no annual wages, they may be able to open a spousal IRA to boost your retirement savings as a couple.

 3. Contribution deadline